lamurian/blog/content/authors/lam/_index.md

 ---

 Currently assigned as an academic writer in Indonesia Medical Education and Research Institute (IMERI).
-Comfortable in scripting with `python3` and `R` as well as slight familiarity with `MATLAB`.
-Highly interested in conducting research on psychology and medicine.
+Comfortable in scripting with python3 and R as well as slight familiarity with MATLAB.
+Highly interested in researching psychology and medicine.